Electroweak right-handed neutrino portal dark matter: Type-I seesaw mechanism and generalizations

 \subsection{SM neutrino masses from seesaw mixings}

 With an illustrative detailed derivation for one-generation neutrino seesaw mixing given in Appendix~\ref{App:SSdetail}, the realistic seesaw scenario includes three generations of left-handed neutrinos, with three right-handed Majorana neutrinos added to complete the model.\footnote{ The case where two right-handed Majorana neutrinos are added is also discussed in the literature~\cite{Guo:2003cc,Mei:2003gn,Guo:2006qa,Nath:2018hjx,Chianese:2018dsz,Chianese:2019epo,Xing:2020ald}, leading to the generation of two light neutrinos and one exactly massless neutrino.
-We will not discuss this case as there is no compelling reason why nature would have only one massless neutrino, although this case has not yet been ruled out by experiments and is thus still possible.} The most general Lagrangian is written in the flavor eigenbasis as
+We will not discuss this case in this paper.} The most general Lagrangian is written in the flavor eigenbasis as